Online Sex Therapy for Individuals and Couples

 How to Make the Most Out of Therapy Online

 The experience of therapy is most effective when you can be as honest as possible.
 Identifying your specific concerns and goals is a great place to start.
 If you are unsure of your goals but just know that you are struggling, your therapist can help identify some with you.
 Once you identify your goals, your therapist can begin to help explore with you what might be contributing to the problem.
 Why have things gotten the way they have?
 How can you improve them?
 Because the format is online, it’s best to find a place where you can speak freely without distraction.
 This can be done in your bedroom, living room, home office, or in worst-case scenarios where it’s hard to find privacy, your car!
 Sessions are generally held weekly and are 50 minutes in length.

 What is the cost?
 Will insurance cover it?

-Online therapy costs the same as in-person therapy, $195 for 50 minute sessions.
-In terms of reimbursement, Natalie and Creating Change LA are not in-network with any particular insurance company, so you will need to contact your provider to find out your “Out of network mental health benefits” and if you have “an out of network deductible” that must be met before benefits kick in.
+Online therapy costs the same as in-person therapy, $225 for 50 minute sessions.
+In terms of reimbursement, Natalie and the therapists at Creating Change LA are not in-network with any particular insurance company, so you will need to contact your provider to find out your “Out of network mental health benefits” and if you have “an out of network deductible” that must be met before benefits kick in.
 In the state of California, insurance companies are required to reimburse for telehealth sessions the same as if they were in-person, particularly during the Covid-19 pandemic.